tmbluth/Learning-RL/README.md

 # Learning-RL
 A basic guide to reinforcement learning with examples.

 Topics include:

-1. Multi-armed Bandit learning
+1. Multi-armed Bandit learning - method to continuously learn how to make optimal decisions of unknown reward structures
-2. Game creation (Tic-Tac-Toe)
-3. Route optimization
-4. RL + deep learning

-...and more!
+2. Intelligent gameplay agent - training an agent to play Tic-Tac-Toe
+3. Route optimization - a walkthrough of different methods train an agent to get through a simple maze